gdlc/STAT_COMP/HW/HW6.md

 For one Monte Carlo simulation you can caluclate the proportion of false discoveries over the grid of values of lambda, as well as the proportion of effects with non-zero effect that are part of the discovery set.
 Averagin these results over several Monte Carlo replicates produces estimates of the power and FDR for each value of lambda.&nbsp;

 **Ojbective**: To create power-fdr curves over the regularization path (values of lambda) of the LASSO regression.
-To create these curves use at least 50 Monte Carlo Simulations.&nbsp;
+To create these curves use at least 50 Monte Carlo Simulations.
+For each Monte Carlo simulation, fit LASSO using the pre-specified grid of values of lambda.

-Hint: you can create a matrix `FDP=matrix(nrow=length(lambda),ncol=nRep,NA)` and a similar matrix for power, and, store in columns the results of each Monte Carlo Simulation.
-To get your estimates of FDR by value of lambda you can use `fdr=rowMeans(FDP,na.rm=TRUE)` and you can use a similar strategy to get estimates of power. &nbsp;Then, you can use `plot(power~fdr,type='o')` to display your results.
+Hint: You can create a matrix `FDP=matrix(nrow=length(lambda),ncol=nRep,NA)` and a similar matrix for power (say, `PWR`), and, store in columns the results of each Monte Carlo Simulation.
+To get your estimates of FDR by value of lambda you can use `fdr=rowMeans(FDP,na.rm=TRUE)` and `power=rowMeans(PWR,na.rm=TRUE)`.
+Then, you can use `plot(power~fdr,type='o')` to display your results.

-**Question 1**: Provide plots showing power-fdr curves for the following scenarios
+**Question 1**: Provide plots showing power-fdr curves for the following scenarios (1 plot per scenario):

  - RSq=0.25,n=3000
  - RSq=0.4, n=3000
  - RSq=0.25, n=5000
  - RSq=0.4, n=5000

-The following code shows how to fit LASSO for one Monte Carlo Replicate

-**Question 2:** For each scenario report the FDR you need to tolerate to achieva a power of at least 0.5.
+**Question 2:** For each scenario report the FDR you need to tolerate to achieve a power of at least 0.5.
 For each scenario, report the power for an FDR smaller or equal than 0.1.